waydabber/BetterDisplay/README.md

 - Don't forget to star the GitHub page!
 - Spread the word.

-Thank you for your care and help, really appreciated! :)
+Thank you for your help, it is really appreciated! :)

 ## Don't forget to check out

-**If you like this app, you'll like [MonitorControl](https://monitorcontrol.app) even more!** Control the brightness, volume of your external display like it would be a native Apple display!
+**If you like this app, you'll like [MonitorControl](https://monitorcontrol.app) as well!** Control the brightness, volume of your external display like it would be a native Apple display!

 ## Discord channel